brownman/compressible/README.markdown

 # Compressible

-> Ready-to-go Asset Compression for Ruby, perfect for Heroku, using the YUICompressor.
+> Ready-to-go Asset Compression for Ruby using the YUICompressor.

-# Usage
+Built in pure Ruby.
+Integrates perfectly into Rails, Sinatra, Rack, and anything else.
+Perfect for Heroku.
+Used in several large production Heroku apps already.

 ## Install